Blog of Charles Bryan Alred

 Posted on February 22, 2019

-Two young children were among the three people injured in a five-car pileup that occurred on U.S. Route 169, just south of the city of Owasso.
+Two Children Injured in a Car Accident were among the three people injured in a five-car pileup that occurred on U.S. Route 169, just south of the city of Owasso.

 According to a statement by a representative of local law enforcement, the crash occurred after a driver of a Dodge Ram pick up truck rear-ended a smaller vehicle.
 Equally important the initial collision triggered a larger wreck.
 After three other vehicles created the chain reaction event.